Nazir Ahmed, Baron Ahmed: Departure from House of Lords

 The Conduct Committee of the House of Lords considered in 2020 a complaint from a member of the public who had approached Lord Ahmed in 2017 in his capacity as a member of the House.
 Her complaint was that he "initially made unwanted physical contact of a sexual nature with her and later held out the promise of using his influence to help her, when in fact his aim was to have sex with her".
 The Commissioner concluded that on the balance of probabilities Lord Ahmed's actions put him "in breach of the Code by failing to act on his personal honour".
 The Committee on 17 November 2020 published its report, recommending that "Lord Ahmed be expelled from the House under Standing Order 12".
 It was the first time that expulsion of a peer from the House of Lords had been recommended.

 After seeing the report, and before any action was taken, Lord Ahmed resigned from the House of Lords.
-He continues hold the title of a life peer.
+He continues to hold the title of a life peer.

+In 2024, while imprisoned, Ahmed appealed to the European Court of Human Rights, seeking to have the Parliamentary report overturned on the basis that the Lords investigation had breached his right to privacy and had "devastating consequences for his private and family life."
+The court rejected Ahmed's appeal.